 Thankfully, there are a number of individuals, websites, and groups that exist to help you achieve your first-class goals to live your best life.
 Joining, checking, and following the newsletters, sites, and email lists below will be a big help to you.

 The people who run these companies have dedicated their lives to helping people find cheap flights – first class or otherwise -and they are great at what they do.
-You’ll book a lot more seats that you like with their help.
+You’ll book a lot more seats than you like with their help.

-5. Scotts Cheap Flights
+1. Scott’s Cheap Flights

 One of the best ways to find cheap first-class flights is by joining Scott’s Cheap Flights.
 This website, founded by traveler Scott Keyes in 2013, has over two million subscribers.